CheesecakeTV/SwiftGUI-Docs/02 Element tutorials/Table.md

     text_color_headings: str | Color = None,
     text_color_active_headings: str | Color = None,
 ```
-Pretty self-explanitory in my opinion, or maybe I'm just getting lazy after writing 660 lines of documentation.

 "Active" means selected/clicked.
 When headings are clicked, they change color while the mouse is being held down.
 That color is the active one.

-The option `background_color` determines the actual background color of the widget.
-This color shows inside the element-padding and "behind" rows.
-When there are not enough rows to cover the whole element, remaining space is filled with `background_color`.